rust-lang/rust/src/librustc_data_structures/obligation_forest/README.md

 in some tree.
 Each node in the vector has the index of an (optional) parent and (for convenience) its root (which may be itself).
 It also has a current state, described by `NodeState`.
-After each processing step, we compress the vector to remove completed and error nodes, which aren't needed anymore.
+After each processing step, we compress the vector to remove completed and error nodes (or mark as 'popped' if we can't remove due to snapshotting), which aren't needed anymore.